Making Bad Things Happen to Good Characters

 This isn’t going to be appropriate for every genre, of course, but sometimes you’ll have the option of a supernatural cure or fix to whatever’s befallen your character (which could be pretty much anything, up to and including death, depending on the parameters of how magic/the supernatural works in your novel).

-This could end up taking away the power of injuring a character, if mishandled.
+Be careful with this one, though.
+It could easily end up making the character’s injury pretty pointless, if mishandled.
 If you’re going down this route, your best bet is probably a partial fix (e.g. magic can speed healing up rather than accomplish it instantly) or a full fix that comes at a price (e.g. your protagonist has to strike a dangerous bargain).

 Allow the Injury (or Whatever) to Complicate the Plot